-• Upgrade street sweeping equipment to regenerative or other high-efficiency new technology.
+Upgrade street sweeping equipment to regenerative or other high-efficiency new technology.

 Most of the Cities contract street sweeping to private companies.
 These companies have already phased in regenerative sweepers.
 The City of Whittier has been phasing in regenerative sweepers and expects to be 100% regenerative by the end of the MS4 Permit term.
 The City of Long Beach operates vacuum sweepers over regenerative due to maintenance concerns.
-However the City is considering contracting this service in the near future.
-If this occurs, the vacuum sweepers will likely be replaced with regenerative sweepers provided by the contractor.
+However, the City is utilizing regenerative sweepers wherever possible.